Super Bowl XVI: Third quarter

 After receiving the opening kickoff of the second half, the Bengals drove 83 yards in 9 plays.
-Charles Alexander started off the drive with a 13-yard carry, with a facemask penalty on Hicks giving an additional 5 yards.
-Two plays later, Anderson converted a 3rd and 4 situation with a 19-yard pass to Steve Kreider, and eventually finished the drive with a 5-yard touchdown run to cut the deficit to 20–7.
-This seemed to fire up Cincinnati's defense, which limited the 49ers to only 8 plays and 4 offensive yards for the entire third quarter.
+Alexander started off the drive with a 13-yard carry, with a facemask penalty on Hicks giving an additional 5 yards.
+Three plays later, Anderson converted a 3rd-and-4 on a 19-yard pass to wide receiver Steve Kreider, followed by a 13-yard pass to Curtis, and eventually finished the drive himself with a 5-yard touchdown run to cut Cincinnati's deficit to 20–7.
+This seemed to fire up their defense, which limited the 49ers to only 8 plays and 4 offensive yards for the entire third quarter.

-Later in the quarter, Bengals defensive back Mike Fuller's 17-yard punt return gave the Bengals the ball at midfield.
-Two penalties and a 4-yard sack pushed them back to their own 37, but on third down, Anderson's 49-yard pass to Collinsworth (the longest play of the game) moved the ball to the San Francisco 14-yard line.
+After the next three possessions ended in punts, Bengals safety Mike Fuller's 17-yard punt return gave Cincinnati the ball at midfield.
+Two penalties and a 4-yard sack by 49ers defensive end Fred Dean pushed the Bengals back to their own 37, but on 3rd-and-23, Anderson's 49-yard pass to Collinsworth (the longest play of the game) moved the ball to the San Francisco 14.
 Johnson then later successfully converted on a fourth down run, giving the Bengals a first down on the 3-yard line.
 On that play, the 49ers only had 10 players on the field because linebacker Keena Turner, who was seriously ill with chicken pox during Super Bowl week, missed a call to enter the game.

+However, the San Francisco defense stiffened to keep Cincinnati out of the end zone.
 On first down, Johnson drove into the line and gained 2 yards down to the 49ers' 1-yard line.
 The Bengals then tried to run Johnson into the line on second down, but lost a yard when a charging rush prevented the Bengals from executing their blocking assignments.
 Cincinnati receiver David Verser also missed a blocking audible by Anderson.
-On third down, 49ers linebacker Dan Bunz made probably the key defensive play of the game.
+On third down, 49ers linebacker Dan Bunz made essentially the key defensive play of the game.
 Anderson faked to Johnson and threw a swing pass out to Alexander, who was isolated on Bunz.
 Bunz, however, corralled Alexander at the line of scrimmage on an open-field tackle and kept him from reaching the end zone.
 Highlights showed that Alexander was supposed to have entered the end zone before making his cut, and his early turn prevented a touchdown pass.

 After calling a timeout, rather than attempting a field goal on fourth down, the Bengals sent Johnson into the middle of the line one last time.
-But San Francisco cornerback Ronnie Lott and linebackers Bunz and Jack "Hacksaw" Reynolds tackled him for no gain, giving the ball back to the 49ers.
+But cornerback Ronnie Lott and linebackers Bunz and Jack "Hacksaw" Reynolds tackled him for no gain, giving the ball back to the 49ers.